astrodatalab/photoz/docs/Science - Data Versions.md

 1. specz_i_mag > 0 # this is to get rid of negative values
 2. specz_i_mag < 28 # this matches the faintest i band magnitude from photometric measurements, which is about 27.9

+### HSC_v7

+Same filters as HSC_v6

+These images contain only those galaxies with images in all 5 bands that are 120x120 and have a central object within 5 pixels of the center in at least one band.

+### HSC_v8

+Same filters as HSC_v6

+The images contained here result from requiring that each galaxy must have at least ONE band image with a galaxy present within 5 pixels from the center, but no limit on the dimensions.

+### HSC_v9

+Same filters as HSC_v6

+These images contain only those galaxies with images in all 5 bands that are 120x120 and have a central object within 5 pixels of the center in every band.